RoccoC/webpack-build-notifier/README.md

 TypeScript
 ----------
-While this project is not written in TypeScript (yet!), it does include TypeScript definitions in [index.d.ts](./index.d.ts).
-You can take advantage of this if your project's webpack configuration is using TypeScript (e.g. `webpack.config.ts`).
+This project is written in TypeScript, and type declarations are included.
+You can take advantage of this if your project's webpack configuration is also using TypeScript (e.g. `webpack.config.ts`).

 ```javascript
 // webpack.config.ts